 All of these scenarios are very common, and each will cause you unneeded stress, wasted time and a half-completed membership website.
 That can’t be launched and may require starting again.

-How to find the right person to build your membership site
+How to find the right person to build your membership website

 That won’t cause you sleepless nights and thousands in extra hidden expenses.